 Hydro is home to Denver Water’s new water quality lab, a 230-capacity theater space, our “backyard” space with connectivity to the South Platte River, interactive art and exhibits, artist studios, a café, event spaces, and more.

 Volunteers bring CSU Spur to life

 CSU Spur is looking for volunteer support — including greeting, visitor engagement, and wayfinding — during the National Western Stock Show from Jan.
 7-22.
 Informational webinars are offered in December.

 Subscribe to the Spur podcast

 Spur of the Moment is the podcast of CSU Spur, featuring conversations with experts in food, water, and health about how they are tackling big challenges in their fields.
-In the latest episode, host Jocelyn Hittle interviews Dr. James Pritchett, dean of the College of Agricultural Sciences at CSU, focused on climate resiliency, inclusivity in agriculture, food systems policy, and inspiring the next generation of students.
+In the latest episode, host Jocelyn Hittle interviews Captain Casey Barton Behravesh, director of the CDC’s One Health Office in the National Center for Emerging and Zoonotic Infectious Diseases.

 Where world-class research is on-display

 A free Denver destination providing immersive learning experiences and cutting-edge research, visible to every visitor.
 Entertainment, retail, art, dining… CSU Spur is open year-round with something for everyone.